An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Taking retinoids during pregnancy significantly increases the risk for severe birth defects in the unborn child.
 Pregnant or nursing women, or those planning to become pregnant, should not use these drugs.
 Women of childbearing age who take retinoids should have regular pregnancy tests.

-- Acitretin should not be given to any woman who may become pregnant within 3 years of taking it.
+- Acitretin is an oral retinoid used typically for first line-therapy of chronic palmoplantar or pustular psoriasis.
+It may be used in combination with other therapies to treat plaque psoriasis.
+Acitretin should not be given to any woman who may become pregnant within 3 years of taking it.
 Drinking alcohol changes acitretin to a retinoid that is stored in fat cells for 3 years.
 It may have the potential to cause birth defects during that time.
 Be cautious about cooking products and over-the-counter preparations, such as cough syrup, which may contain alcohol.

 - Women who are pregnant or who plan to become pregnant should not use isotretinoin.
-Everyone who takes, prescribes, or dispenses the drug must enroll in a national registry called iPLEDGE, which ensures that no woman starts retinoid therapy while pregnant or trying to get pregnant.
+Everyone who takes, prescribes, or dispenses the drug must enroll in a national registry called iPLEDGE, which helps to ensure that no woman starts retinoid therapy while pregnant or trying to get pregnant.

-Side Effects.
 Cyclosporine has significant side effects if used for a long time, notably kidney problems and non-melanoma skin cancers.
-It should be reserved for patients who do not respond to phototherapy or less potent systemic medications (for example, methotrexate or acitretin).
+It should be reserved for people who do not respond to phototherapy or less potent systemic medications (such as, methotrexate or acitretin).

 Common and temporary side effects include:

 - Kidney damage.

 - High blood pressure (Some doctors advise treating high blood pressure with calcium channel blockers, because other standard blood pressure drugs may worsen psoriasis.
 Calcium channel blockers also help prevent kidney problems.)